deepak-lenka/blinkshot/README.md

 ## Future Tasks

-- [ ] Show a download button so people can get their images
 - [ ] Add auth and rate limit by email instead of IP
 - [ ] Show people how many credits they have left
 - [ ] Build an image gallery of cool generations w/ their prompts